Skip to content

 </VFSM>

-Below a simple example of a microwave oven control is presented.
-The requirements are as following:
+A simple example of microwave oven control is presented below.
+The requirements are as follows:

-The oven has a “Run” push button to start (apply the power) and a timer that determines the cooking length.
+The oven has a “Run” push button to start (apply power) and a timer that determines the cooking duration.
 Cooking can be interrupted at any time by opening the oven door.
-After closing the door the cooking is continued.
+After closing the door, cooking is continued.
 Cooking is terminated when the timer elapses.
-When the cooking is in progress and also when the door is opened a lamp inside the oven is switched on, otherwise when the door is closed the lamp is switched off.
+When cooking is in progress, and also when the door is opened, a lamp inside the oven is switched on.
+Otherwise, when the door is closed, the lamp is switched off.

 The control system has the following inputs:

-• Timer - while this runs keep on cooking,
+• Timer - while this runs, keep cooking,

 • Door sensor - can be true (door closed) or false (door open).